City of Patterson Recreation and Community Services Department

 Spring Break Camp

 For the first time ever we will be offering a 2014 Spring Break Camp program.
 This is for all youth grades K-5th to please come and join us for a fun spring break full of games, arts & crafts, and other activities.
 As part of our partnership with the After School Program we will offere a literacy component that will help encourage children to read over the spring break, and provide free books.
-For more information and how to register, please see Activity Guide.
+For more information and how to register, please see Flyer.

 2014 Summer Day Camp

 In partnership with the Patterson Unified School District After School Program (ASP) the City of Patterson Recreation and Community Services Department invites all youth grades K-5th to please come and join us for a fun summer of games, arts & crafts, and other activities.Breakfast and lunch will be provided to all participants.
 Every Tuesday and Thursday we walk from Apricot Valley Elementary to PAC and get an afternoon of free swim, and on Fridays we will go on a field trip (location to be determined).
 For more information and how to register, see Activity Guide.